mikeoertli/mikeroweservice/README.md

 TODO: Integrate this to use the data model's POJOs: https://github.com/graphql-java-kickstart/graphql-java-tools

+This project does leverage the kickstart library's suite of tools/capabilities, specifically [graphql-java-kickstart/graphql-spring-boot](https://github.com/graphql-java-kickstart/graphql-spring-boot).
+For more information, check out the [GraphQL Java Kickstart (Spring Boot)](https://www.graphql-java-kickstart.com/spring-boot/) documentation.

+More useful guides can be found on [codingconcepts.com](https://codingnconcepts.com/spring-boot/build-graphql-api-with-spring-boot/)

 The official [GraphQL Schema resources](https://graphql.org/learn/schema) are really useful.

 The GraphQL Schema is defined in: `libs/graphql-adapter/src/main/resources/schema.graphqls`.
 This schema defines the